Ranidu-Premathilaka/Ludo/Docs/Ludo Advanced.md

 Game logic

 * Player based logic
-  * Moving a troop move into the board (according to a dice roll of 6\)
+  * Moving a piece move into the board (according to a dice roll of 6\)
     * Can’t if the roll isnt 6
       * A Coin flip is executed
         * Heads- Clockwise
         * Tails-	Counter-clockwise
-  * Moving a troop (according to a dice roll)
+  * Moving a piece (according to a dice roll)
-    * Can’t if no troops exist on the board
+    * Can’t if no pieces exist on the board
   * If rolls 6 gets to roll again (INCREMENTS ROLL NUMBER)
     * Current roll number \= 3 then ignore the roll
 * Current roll number is cleared for a player when handing over to the next